 3. If you pick up Kath & Kim (5.6 million) for the rest of the season, which NBC did, then it's only polite to extend the same courtesy to Life (5.9 million).
 Which NBC did.

 4. When 3.1 million people look back on Election Night 2008, they'll remember how they watched history with…Jon Stewart and Stephen Colbert, who enjoyed record numbers for Comedy Central's Indecision franchise.

 5. Over or not, the presidential campaign remains a gift to shows that talk politics.
 ABC's The View scored a season-high audience among women 18-49 on the day after the election.
 CBS' 60 Minutes, the week's No. 1 show, posted a season high among viewers (18.5 million) five days after the election (and thanks to an assist from football).

 6. Oddly enough, Fox News drew far more viewers for John McCain's concession speech (7.9 million) than Barack Obama's acceptance speech (4.9 million).

 7. Nick's iCarly would like to inform Disney's Hannah Montana that its new TV movie, iGo to Japan (7.6 million), was cable's top entertainment show.

 8. Hannah Montana (4.9 million) would like to inform iCarly that it was cable's top-rated series, beating out, among others, Nick's debuting True Jackson, VP (4.8 million), which, by the by, would like to inform Hannah Montana that it's hot stuff, too.

-9. CBS' The Big Bang Theory (9.7 million last week; estimated 10 million last night) is kinda growing up people.
+9. CBS' The Big Bang Theory (9.7 million last week, estimated 10 million last night) is kinda growing on people.

 10. Oldsters like to stick together.
 Fox's 20-season-old The Simpsons (8 million) and NBC's 19-season-old Law & Order (7.9 million) drew roughly the same size audience, although The Simpsons' was more demographically desirable.